R Replio

 "The food and service is great, but best of all the employees are like family.
 A manager goes around greeting people and helping grab drinks.
 Over-the-top customer service you don't see a lot anymore."

 This is why the accuracy miss matters and isn't a crisis.
 You are not fixing a broken culture.
-You are removing the one friction point that keeps a 4.4 from being a 4.7.
+You are removing the one friction point that keeps a strong store from a great one.

 From the guest's words to the huddle, before the shift.